 A possible solution: Ask your optometrist or optician about anti-reflective coatings for your lenses, which minimize the glare from the light, says Zielenkievicz.
-The America’s Best NeverGlare Advantage anti-reflective coating costs $55 for one pair or $75 for two pairs.
+America’s Best offers NeverGlare Advantage anti-reflective coating.

 Squinting at the monitor or sitting hunched over the screen can also tax your eyes, triggering fatigue, neck pain, or headaches.

 The rule: Always position your screen about arm’s length away from your face, and so that your gaze angles slightly downward—if you’re struggling to read the screen, you may need to adjust your prescription.

 “Once someone reaches the age of 40, they typically need to add some power to their lenses in the form of a multifocal or a progressive,” says Zielenkievicz.

 A bifocal lens is divided in half; the upper area is typically a distance prescription, while the lower area is a reading (or near) one.
 Similarly, a progressive lens has both a distance and reading (or near) area, but they blend together with an area for intermediate (or arm’s length) in the middle.

 “America’s Best offers a computer lens that works similarly to a progressive,” says Zielenkievicz.
 In a computer lens, the top of the lens is for intermediate vision or computer-distance work, about arm’s length, and the bottom of the lens is for reading or near.
 Since there is less of a change in prescription in a computer lens compared to a progressive (that goes from distance to intermediate to near) that allows the visual corridor to be wider, and more comfortable in a computer lens, than in a traditional progressive.